Most Overlooked Bookbinding Tools, Part 1

 CORNER ROUNDER

 Nothing turns an ordinary piece of paper into something special like a corner rounder.
 Nothing.
-Corner rounders take any random, rectangular scrap of paper and turn it into something that looks intentional.
+Corner rounders take any random, rectangular scrap of paper and turn it into something that looks professional.

-Consider this thought experiment: you have a small notebook you'd like to create a quick label for.
-You cut a rectangle from a scrap of paper, you write a name on it, you glue it to your cover.
+Okay, now consider a thought experiment: you have a plain notebook, and you want to make a smart label for the cover.
+So you cut a perfect rectangle from a scrap of paper, you write your name on it, and you glue it to your cover.
 How does it look?
 Like you phoned it in.

-Now take the same rectangular scrap of paper and round the corners.
+Now take the same rectangular label and round the corners.
 How does it look?
 Super polished!

 Let's take the thought experiment a little further-- you cut a variety of rectangles from plain and patterned papers, round the corners, and place them in a cellophane bag with a pretty ribbon.
 What do you have?
-The first listing for your Etsy shop dedicated to pretty labels for junk journals and bullet journals.
+Your first Etsy shop listing for creative journal labels.
 See what I'm getting at?

 Rounded corners = professional and smart.